adridev/sdet-test/readme.md

-# Introduction
-About Docomo
-Coding Test rules
+## Context
+Our application is a payment gateway which allows merchants to change their users with a single integration.

+Right now we are able to charge users, and we want to add the refund feature.

+Following User Story describes the expected behavior and what needs to be tested.

 ## User Story
 As a Merchant

-In order to revert a debit operation
+In order to revert a previous transaction

-I need to be able to refund the debit operation by its id.
+I need to be able to refund a charge operation by its id.

 ## Acceptance criteria
 - API should expose the following endpoint POST /operations/{id}/refund